Create a teaming interest

 Open a Federal contract opportunity you are evaluating and click the Teaming tab.
 The tab shows how many vendors have already posted teaming interest on this opportunity.
 Click Post your interest to start.

 The workflow is a guided multi-step form.
 Each step focuses on one decision or set of intake questions so you can move through it at your own pace.
+The modal title reflects the role you pick: Post your interest for this Federal Contract Opportunity for Find Subcontractors, or Join a Team for this Federal Contract Opportunity for Be a Subcontractor.

 Save your teaming interest.
 GovTribe sets the status to Open and makes the interest visible on the opportunity's Teaming tab.